2009 American League Division Series

-The 2009 American League Division Series (ALDS) consisted of two concurrent best-of-five game series that determined the participating teams in the 2009 American League Championship Series.
+The 2009 American League Division Series (ALDS) consisted of two concurrent best-of-five game series in Major League Baseball’s (MLB) 2009 postseason that determined the participating teams in the 2009 American League Championship Series.
 Three divisional winners and a "wild card" team played in the two series.
-The ALDS began on Wednesday, October 7, 2009 and ended on Sunday, October 11, 2009.
+The ALDS began on Wednesday, October 7, 2009, and ended on Sunday, October 11, 2009.
 The matchups were: